 Bidders shall provide a new turn-key benchtop system composed of Zeta Potential and Particle Size Analyzer.
 To ensure functionality and ease of use, zeta potential and particle size analyzer shall be controlled via software designed for the system.

-Instrument will be utilized through several different departments analyzing various types of samples from nanoparticles to proteins.:
+Instrument will be utilized through several different departments analyzing various types of samples from nanoparticles to proteins.

 Warranty